 Solebury’s 80-acre plot grows all kinds of fruits and berries, and you can head out to the Bucks County spot for limited quantities of PYO blueberries and blackberries, as well as cherry tomatoes and flowers.
 In late August, they start offering PYO on about 20 varieties of apples throughout the fall.

 Don’t miss: If you’re looking to get in a little bit of shopping alongside your fruit haul, head about 3.5 miles south to Peddler’s Village, where you can hit up more than 60 stores.

-Located in bucolic Berks County, Weaver’s Orchard allows you to pick your own peaches, nectarines, blackberries, blueberries, and Earligold and Honeycrisp apples, alongside other apple and pear varieties.
+Located in bucolic Berks County, Weaver’s Orchard lets you pick your own peaches, nectarines, blackberries, blueberries, and Earligold and Honeycrisp apples, along with other apple and pear varieties.
 You’ll need to use the orchard’s own prepaid containers.

 Don’t miss: To keep it outdoorsy, take a 15-minute drive to nearby French Creek State Park for 35 miles of hiking trails, plus wildlife watching and fishing opportunities.

 For an all-day trip

 Head out to this Lancaster County location to pick a variety of fruits and vegetables, including peaches, nectarines, apples, blackberries, raspberries, sweet and hot peppers, corn, cucumbers, and eggplant.
 As a bonus, Brecknock provides bottled water to picking customers, so remember to stay hydrated out there.